grafana/tempo-operator/docs/operator/api.md

 <em>(Optional)</em>

-<p>Enabled specifies if a ServiceMonitor should be created for each Tempo component.</p>
+<p>CreateServiceMonitors specifies if ServiceMonitors should be created for Tempo components.</p>

 </td>
 </tr>